 But be aware that the tradeoff of a free product is that it usually sacrifices quality.
 A lot of content in apps like Duolingo and Memrise or scattered around the web comes from user-generated translations that are rarely verified.
 They are often inconsistent or riddled with errors.
 These lessons often focus on writing and reading without much of a way to improve listening and speaking skills.
 And be wary that free interactive lessons like these can often be basic, poorly designed, messy, rigid, and just downright boring — not to mention littered with distracting ads.

-Language Exchange And Tandem Partners
+Learning Spanish For Free With Language Exchange And Tandem Partners

-Because the goal of language learning is to be able to have real-life conversations with native speakers, it only makes sense that one of the best ways to practice Spanish is with another living, breathing person.
+Because the goal of language learning is to be able to have real-life conversations with native speakers, it only makes sense that one of the best ways to practice Spanish or any new language is with another living, breathing person.
 It’s especially great if you have a friend who is a native speaker of Spanish to help you practice your skills, especially if that person wants to learn your native language.
 In tandem learning, you and your learning partner would have a reciprocal, back-and-forth dynamic where you both learn from and teach each other.